itmooti-codex/memberfeed-eventmx/README.md

 ## Configuration

-Create a `src/config.js` file or provide the values as environment variables when bundling.
-A template is available at `src/config.example.js`.
+Configuration values are read in `src/config.js` from environment variables at build time or from `window.APP_CONFIG` at runtime.
+Create a `.env` file at the project root or provide the values through your bundler's environment.
+An example is provided in `.env.example`.

 ### Fields